Name: COMPANY VALUATION

 3. Capacidad para el análisis y la toma de decisiones económico-financieras y contables empresariales y su implementación (procedimental).

-5. Conocimiento y cumplimiento de la normativa ética propia de la profesión de valorador y analista de la empresa (conceptual y actitudinal).
+4. Conocimiento y cumplimiento de la normativa ética propia de la profesión de valorador y analista de la empresa (conceptual y actitudinal).

-Concepto de valor y tipos de valor (económico vs financiero), clasificación de los métodos de valoración de empresas, valoracion por actualización de flujos de tesorería, valoración basada en el coste, valoración por referencias o múltiplos, métodos mixtos de valoración, problemática de la valoración de pymes, estructura de un informe de valoración.
+Concepto de valor y tipos de valor (económico vs financiero), clasificación de los métodos de valoración de empresas, valoración por actualización de flujos de tesorería, valoración basada en el coste, valoración por referencias o múltiplos, métodos mixtos de valoración, problemática de la valoración de pymes, estructura de un informe de valoración.

-1. THEORETICAL FOUNDATIONS OF COMPANY VALUATION
+1. THEORETICAL FOUNDATIONS OF THE VALUATION OF COMPANIES

-2. TYPES OF VALUATION MODELS
+2. CLASSIFICATION OF COMPANY VALUATION MODELS

-4.1.
-Multiples based on enterprise value

 4.2.
-Multiples based on equity value
+Multiples based on the value of the company

-5.2.
+4.3.
+Multiples based on company growth

+5.3.
 Determination of the discount rate

-7. PARTICULARITIES OF SMEs VALUATION
+7. PARTICULARITIES OF THE VALUATION OF SMEs: THE AECA MODEL (2005)

 8. STRUCTURE OF A VALUATION REPORT